Potassium chloride (By mouth)

 Prevents and treats low potassium levels in the blood.

 K-Dur, K-Sol, K-Tab, Kali Mur, Klor-Con, Klor-Con 10, Klor-Con 8, Klor-Con M10, Klor-Con M15, Klor-Con M20, Klor-Con/25, Micro-K

 Tablet, Long Acting Capsule, Powder, Liquid, Long Acting Tablet, Granule

-- Take this medicine with food or right after eating.
+- Take this medicine with food or right after eating, to avoid stomach upset.

-- Do not chew, crush, or break the tablet, extended-release capsule, or capsule.
+- Tablet or capsule: Do not chew, crush, or break.
 Swallow it whole with full glass of water.

 - Carefully follow your doctor's instructions about any special diet.